Skip to content

 Who we serve

 K-12 students, grades 4–12, with priority on those who wouldn't otherwise have access to robotics, software, or science-fair programming.
-We work through franchise-partner educators and provide scholarships, equipment, and curriculum so any student can join.
+We work with partner educators and provide scholarships, equipment, and curriculum so any student can join.

 Get in touch